tybens/leilanibender.com/blog/source/_posts/X-Tips-for-a-winning-hackathon-project.md

 Other silly things that aren't quite worth another point or related to winning;
  - Stressed programming is also bad.
 Go play games; go cup stacking or do yoga.
 PET THE THERAPY DOGS.
 Plus if you win cup stacking, you're still a H A C K A T H O N W I N N E R 🤔
+ - Sometimes when you're REALLY tired, you start forgetting what you're trying to do.
+Try making a list of comments to frame out what things do, and what things you still have to do.
  - Be awake for closings.
 Having your team showing up to the stage and being like "Where is John?
 Oh I see he's passed out on the table back there." is awks.
  - Don't try to build a project that covers every single category and API prize.
  - Feed yourself.
 But not just chips.
 Have a salad.